jerwallace/aws-robomaker-workshops/content/workshop/setup.md

 ![kinesis-streams](../../images/kinesis-streams.png)
 *Note the Stream name (`roboMaker_video`) for later use.*

-**Congratulations!** You have compelted the setup process of the workshop.
+**Congratulations!** You have completed the setup process of the workshop.